 Without Form in Emptiness, we wouldn’t exist at all – no Earth, no Sun, no cars.
 Everything arises and ceases due to conditions; it’s the law of existence.

 The teaching of ‘Form is Emptiness, and Emptiness is Form’ isn’t about giving up on life.
 It’s about a balanced view of life.
 It teaches us not to cling to changes, whether good or bad.
 It’s about not getting stuck in the negative, not being upset by today’s weather or life’s unpredictability.
+It helps us not to get attached to the false views that our mind tricks us into every moment.
 Everything is a result of causes and conditions.
 Good actions lead to good outcomes.
 Tomorrow is a new day, and who knows what the tide will bring?